MaxLangleyIV/Exercise-Tracker-App/README.md

  3. Input custom exercises.
  4. Create a workout routine from defined or custom exercises.
  5. Allow the user to queued up a routine so that during a workout you only need to press a single button to record the set and move to the next.
- 6. Optional: Provide a cooldown timer when a set is marked as completed.
+ 6. Optional: Provide a cool down timer when a set is marked as completed.
  7. Allow the user to create a schedule of routines, and the app should keep track of what day of the schedule the user is on.
     The schedule can be day specific or simply a cycle with no tie to any specific day or day interval.
  8. Provide quick access statistical analysis based on the total body of exercise information recorded.